 Best time to visit Hong Kong

-Hong Kong has a warm maritime climate, which means that the winters are warm and relatively dry and the summers are tropically warm with high humidity.
-This humidity is mainly high from March to September and can even reach 84%.
-In addition, you also have a chance of cyclones and tropical storms during that period.
+Hong Kong has a warm maritime climate, meaning that winters are warm and relatively dry, while summers are tropical with high humidity.
+This high humidity is mainly from March to September and can reach up to 84%.
+Additionally, during this period, there is also a chance of cyclones and tropical storms.

 Temperatures generally do not drop below 15 degrees Celsius in winter and rise to an average of 32 degrees Celsius in summer.

 Hong Kong is easy to visit all year round, but if you want to avoid extreme weather conditions, spring and autumn are ideal for your visit.
-The risk of storms, cyclones and very high humidity are low, while you can still enjoy the pleasant temperatures.
+You have the least chance of storms, cyclones, and very high humidity during this time, while still being able to enjoy pleasant temperatures.

 Transport in Hong Kong

-Thepublic transport in Hong Kong is both very well organized and affordable.
+In summary, transportation in Hong Kong is diverse and efficient, making exploring this bustling city a true pleasure.
 The Octopus Card is indispensable for public transport in Hong Kong.
-Read here about where you can use the Octopus Card in Hong Kong.
+Read here where you can use the Octopus Card in Hong Kong.
+Whether you prefer modern subways, scenic trams, or breathtaking cable cars, Hong Kong has something for everyone.

 Number of days in Hong Kong

-We lived in Hong Kong for five months and even then continued to discover new and special places in this metropolis every day.
-But how long do you plan a vacation or layover in Hong Kong?
+We lived in Hong Kong for five months and still discovered new and special places in this world city every day.
+But how long do you plan a vacation or stopover in Hong Kong?

-If you really don’t want or can’t stay in Hong Kong for more than one or two days, choosing between all the sights will get difficult.
-Then make sure that you no longer suffer from jet lag and that you start the day early.
-In that case, we recommend to select sights in the city and to spend less time in Hong Kong’s nature.
-Despite the beautiful and diverse nature, the city with its rich culture makes Hong Kong unique.
+If you really don’t want or can’t stay in Hong Kong for more than a day or two, it will be a difficult choice between the sights.
+Make sure you no longer suffer from jet lag and start the day on time.
+In that case, we advise you to choose the sights in the city and spend less time in nature.
+Despite the fact that nature is beautiful and diverse, it is the city with its rich culture that makes Hong Kong unique.

 Where to stay in Hong Kong